bhbmaster/rhood/README.md

 * The --load option only works if the username logging in matches the username saved in the 'dat.pkl' file.

+* If dividend payment is pending, the pay date is estimated to current run date.
+Only consider pay dates of "paid" dividends.

 ## TODO

 * Options are not yet included as I don't have any.
 Looking for any information regarding how the data structure or output look like for the APIs methods: option orders, and option open positions.